-For any process after 2012, in calculating each candidate's composite score, each evaluator's score for each candidate shall be totaled then divided by ten (10).
-Such evaluator's average score shall then be added to each other evaluator's average score for each candidate, and such total shall then be divided by seven(7) in order to determine each candidate's composite score.
-Such candidate's composite score shall then be multiplied by 2.5 in order to determine each candidate's weighted score For each candidate evaluated, the candidate, his or her assigned Battalion Chief, all Deputy Chiefs, the Fire Chief, all other evaluators and the Union shall have the right to review the completed evaluations at the conclusion of the promotional process.
+In calculating each candidate's composite score, each evaluator's score for each candidate shall be totaled then divided by ten (10).
+Such evaluator's average score shall then be added to each other evaluator's average score for each candidate, and such total shall then be divided by seven (7) in order to determine each candidate's composite score.
+Such candidate's composite score shall then be multiplied by 2.5 in order to determine each candidate's weighted score.
+For each candidate evaluated, the candidate, his or her assigned Battalion Chief, all Deputy Chiefs, the Fire Chief, all other evaluators and the Union shall have the right to review the completed evaluations at the conclusion of the promotional process.

-- C. Seniority.
+C. Seniority.
 Seniority points shall be computed as of the date of the written examination and shall deduct for any breaks in service.
 Candidates in the Lieutenant promotional process shall be granted one half (1/2) point for each full six (6) months of service as a sworn member of the Palatine Fire Department since the employee's four (4) year anniversary up to a maximum of ten (10) points.
-The seniority list shall be posted after completion of the oral interview process. - D. Ascertained Merit.
-The parties agree that this Section shall constitute compliance with Section 40(a) of the Fire Department Promotions Act.
+The seniority list shall be posted after completion of the oral interview process.

+D. Ascertained Merit.
+The parties agree that this Section shall constitute compliance with Section 40(a) of the Fire Department Promotion Act.
+On or about 365 days prior to the expiration of the current promotion list, labor and management will meet to discuss the accuracy and relevancy of the ascertained merit components.
+If the two groups are unable to agree on revisions/updates to the ascertained merit, the original list posted in the current CBA will remain effective.
 Candidates wishing to receive points under Ascertained Merit shall submit a request for points prior to the start of the Oral Interviews, as determined by the Fire Chief or his designee, and include substantiation of points (i.e. Copies of degrees, transcripts, or certifications, evaluations or letters certifying involvement, etc.).
 Ascertained Merit points shall be posted after completion of the oral interview process and shall be computed on the basis of the following (maximum of 10 points):